Inside: Twelve tips for managing large family homeschooling without losing your mind.

 Was there a secret?

-Any good leadership book will teach you that you get the best results when you don’t try to manage people and expect them to blindly follow your orders.
-Instead, you communicate the vision and then get everyone to think for themselves and make decisions.
+Any good leadership book will teach you that you get the best results when you don’t try to manage people and expect them to follow your orders blindly.
+Instead, you communicate the vision and get everyone to think for themselves and make decisions.

 All my kids know exactly what needs to be done every day.
 If anybody needs anything, I’m there.
 But for the most part, they know what to do.